Massive sinkhole shuts down Highway 212

-DEMASCUS, Ore. -- A massive sinkhole has shut down at Highway 212 in the 20000 block, according to the Clackamas County Sheriff's Office.
+DAMASCUS, Ore. -- A massive sinkhole shut down Highway 212 in Damascus Sunday evening, according to the Clackamas County Sheriff's Office.

-The sinkhole is 20 feet wide by 4 feet deep, according to ODOT.
-The cause is unknown, but a water main break and weather are possibilities, ODOT says.
+reported at 20200 block of Highway 212, near S. Wiese Road, the sinkhole is 20 feet wide by 4 feet deep, according to ODOT.

+According to the Sunrise Water Authority, a water main broke, emptying a 1 million gallon reservoir.

 HWY 212 closed in Damascus due to heavily damaged roadway pic.twitter.com/Y0UJEz7UVA— Kyle Iboshi (@KyleIboshi) July 3, 2017